rameshgehlot76/rameshgehlot76/README.md

 ## 🧑‍💻 About Me

-- 🎓 Computer Science Undergraduate
+- 🎓 BSC IT Undergraduate
 - 🌍 Based in Mumbai, India
 - 🚀 Passionate about building Real-World Projects
 - 🤖 Learning AI/ML